Stanmore branch line: Decline and closure

 Despite coal shortages during World War II, the Stanmore branch line continued to operate throughout the war.
 After 1948, the Stanmore–Harrow line became part of British Railways (BR).
 To avoid confusion with the Bakerloo line station of the same name (now part of the Jubilee line), the Stanmore BR station was renamed Stanmore Village in 1950.

 In 1952 passenger services to Stanmore were withdrawn and passenger trains terminated at Belmont, although the line was kept open for goods trains.
 In 1963 the branch line was earmarked for closure in Richard Beeching's report, The Reshaping of British Railways.
 Despite still attracting substantial passenger numbers on rush hour services, the Stanmore branch line was closed as part of the Beeching cuts; the goods line from Belmont to Stanmore was shut on 6 July 1964, and the last passenger train ran from Belmont to Harrow on 5 October 1964.

 The railway tracks were taken up in 1966 and the remaining trackbed was purchased by Harrow Council.
 Sections of the former line were sold off and built upon, but most of the line was left to grow wild.
 Despite its architectural merit, Stanmore Village station was allowed to fall into ruin.
 Attempts were made to preserve the building, but it suffered from neglect and vandalism.
 In 1969 it was redeveloped by a property developer, who removed most of the Gothic architectural features and converted it into a residential property, which still stands today on Gordon Avenue.

 The route today

 Remnants of the Stanmore branch line can still be seen today.
-At Harrow and Wealdstone station, the platform that was once served by Stanmore trains still exists but a railing now runs along the edge of platform 7.
+At Harrow and Wealdstone station, the platform that was once served by Stanmore trains still exists; a railing has been built along the platform edge for safety reasons.
 The adjacent track has been lifted and the old trackbed is covered in grass.
 A small paved path has been created to allow passengers to cross from platform 6 to the ticket hall without having to mount the footbridge.

 After a local campaign in Stanmore, a scheme was launched in partnership with the London Wildlife Trust to re-open part of the old Stanmore branch line as a rail trail.
 Known as the Belmont Trail, the route is a pedestrian and cycle route along the old trackbed.